How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 However, there is a big caveat… Just creating more blog posts will not guarantee more revenue.
 In order to increase your income, you must do good keyword research, write truly helpful, high-quality content, and you must ensure that all the content on your website is high quality.

-If you want to press the turbo boost button and dramatically increase the number of blog posts on your blog in a very short space of time, I recommend doing the 30 Day Content Booster Challenge in SEO Jumpstart!
+If you want to press the turbo boost button and dramatically increase the number of blog posts on your blog in a very short space of time, I recommend doing the 30 Day Blog Traffic Booster Challenge

 If you have a lot of old, poor quality, unoptimized content on your blog, you are likely to reap dividends from updating and optimizing that content.